New-Frontier-Craft/New-Frontier-Craft/README.md

 # New Frontier Craft #
-_A New Adventure In Old Minecraft - Official Source Code_
+_A New Adventure In Old Minecraft - The Official Source Code_

 ---